Hudakv/aws-cloudwatch-monitoring/README.md

-# aws-cloudwatch-monitoring
+# AWS CloudWatch + EC2 Monitoring Dashboard
 # Uses CloudWatch to monitor system metrics like CPU usage, create an alarm, and configure email alerts using SNS (Simple Notification Service).
-# AWS CloudWatch + EC2 Monitoring Dashboard

 ## Overview
 This project demonstrates how to monitor an EC2 instance using Amazon CloudWatch, create alarms for high CPU utilization, and send alert notifications using SNS.